 |Asian or "holy" basil (Ocimum sanctum).
 Large, hairy plant with pink flowers and pink leaves.||Asian basil; close up view.|

 Basil is originally native to Iran, India and other tropical regions of Asia.
-This bushy annual herb is especially grown for its medicinally useful leaves and seeds.
-Basil grows best under warm, tropical climates.
-Fully-grown plant reaches about 100 cm in height.
-Its leaves vary from light-green to purple, smooth and silky, about 1 to 2.5 inches long and 0.5 to 1 inch broad with opposite arrangement.
+This bushy annual herb specially grew for its medicinally useful leaves and seeds.
+Basil grows best in warm, tropical climates.
+The fully-grown plant reaches about 100 cm in height.
+Its leaves vary from light green to dark green and purple, smooth and silky, about 1 to 2.5 inches long and 0.5 to 1 inch broad with "opposite" arrangement.
 The flowers are quite large, white or purple, arranged in terminal spikes.

 |Mediterranean sweet basil